-In this guide, you'll learn how to map data from Qualified to Eloqua and how to create Contacts straight from your Qualified chatbot or live sales conversation.
+In this article, you'll learn how to map data from Qualified to Eloqua and how to create Eloqua contacts straight from your Qualified chatbot or live sales conversation.

 Visitor fields are the fields in Qualified where you will store everything you wish to track and know about your website visitors.
-Visitor fields contain information you might gather through chatting/talking to a lead directly, information they might have given you explicitly through a lead form or bot, or other info that might be pulled from an external system, like Eloqua.
+Visitor fields contain information you might gather through chatting or talking to a lead directly, information they might have given you explicitly through a lead form or bot, or other details that might be pulled from an external system, like Eloqua.

-For more information on this set up, check out our guide on Eloqua Contact Mapping.
+For more information on this setup, check out our article on Eloqua Contact Mapping.

 If you’d like, you can add a default value to the other non required Eloqua fields, such as [not provided] to be a filler if the visitor did not include this information about themselves as shown below.